RichKMLS/theScreensaver/README.md

 #### <p align="center">Quickly create a randomized montage of all your favorite video files!</p>

 Shell script that picks a random 9 second interval from a random video file (mkv, mp4, webm, etc) in a directory and appends it to an EDL file.
+After 100 clips have been randomly selected mpv will automatically play the EDL file.

 ###### Requirements: